mobilotest/Kids_Game_Final_Project/README.md

 8. App UI contains a manual in the Settings-> Help, which will locate on the online web-page.

 ### Task:
-Create a UML diagramm
+1. Create a UML diagramm
-Download images
+2. Download images
-Record .mp3 files
+3. Record .mp3 files
-Create a UI
+4. Create a UI
-Learn and somehow connect a JSON file
+5. Learn and somehow connect a JSON file with all related data
-TBD
+6. TBD

 ### Quiz_App's Screenshots: